Origin Server

 The platform settings may automatically change at any time.

 If you enable the SNI TLS Extension, the Server Name Indication (SNI) header is sent in the SSL request to the origin.
+If you want to use TLS version 1.3 in your existing properties, enable this option.
+New properties have this enabled by default.
 The SNI header value is the same as value you have set for the Forward Host Header.
 The use of this certificate type is fully covered in the custom origin (publicly trusted certificate) topic.

 Choose Your Own